This article is part of a larger series on Payroll Services.

 QuickBooks Online Payroll offers 17 payroll reports that cover everything from employee details and payroll costs to workers’ compensation and tax liabilities.
-We’ll look at how to run a payroll report in QuickBooks Payroll Online, plus how to drill down for details and void a payroll check through reports.
+Below, we’ll cover the steps for running payroll reports in QuickBooks Payroll Online, review each report, and cover how to pull additional details and void a payroll check through reports.

 Types of Payroll Reports on QuickBooks

 QuickBooks offers 17 standard reports.
 You can customize them for specifics like date, employee, or work location and, in some cases, drill down for details.

 Contact information, pay rate, deductions, and tax withholding

 Employee work location, phone number, email, and other contact info

 Wages and credits pertaining to COVID-19 pay types

 Information to complete your Multiple Worksites Report (if required by your state)